zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-03-04】[hedge-dev / UnleashedRecomp](https://github.com/hedge-dev/UnleashedRecomp) - An unofficial PC port of the Xbox 360 version of Sonic Unleashed created through the process of static recompilation.
 * 【2025-02-27】[ROCm / composable_kernel](https://github.com/ROCm/composable_kernel) - Composable Kernel: Performance Portable Programming Model for Machine Learning Tensor Operators
 * 【2025-02-24】[mausimus / ShaderGlass](https://github.com/mausimus/ShaderGlass) - Overlay for running GPU shaders on top of Windows desktop
 * 【2025-02-20】[catboost / catboost](https://github.com/catboost/catboost) - A fast, scalable, high performance Gradient Boosting on Decision Trees library, used for ranking, classification, regression and other machine learning tasks for Python, R, Java, C++.
 Supports computation on CPU and GPU.